dekkerlab/crane-nature-2015/README.md

     ./Build install
     ```

-    After installing the module, you should be free to run the scripts/matrix2insulation.pl script.
+    After installing the module, you should be free to run the matrix2insulation.pl script:
     ```
     $ perl scripts/matrix2insulation.pl
     ```